Northeast Florida Regional Science and Engineering Fair

 Special Notes

-Your abstract must be written on the International Science Fair Abstract Form.
+Your abstract must be written on the SSEF Abstract Form.
 This form is required for all projects in the State of Florida that participate in Science Fair.
 Other than your name, school, and the town in which your school is located, please do not put any other personal information on your abstract.

 Continuing Projects